Seven top challenges when recruiting participants for UX research (and how to avoid them)

 If however your study is lengthy or complex, you will likely need to incentivize it – and therefore this is something you’ll have to budget for.

-You could go the route of using a third-party service to do your recruiting for you, and as part of the service charge, they will be responsible for paying participants for their time.
+You could go the route of using a recruitment service to do your recruiting for you, and as part of the service charge, they will be responsible for paying participants for their time.
 This still costs money, but removes many organizational headaches.

 You’ll probably only have a limited pool of potential participants.
 Most of which will be collected via your own email address book, your existing customers or whoever is sat in your local coffee shop with nothing better to do.